 The following requirements must be met prior to the installation and setup of the template:

 - You must have Java installed on the machine running the Netprobe.
-For information on supported Java versions, see Application and plug-in specific information in Geneos 5.x Compatibility Matrix.
+For information on supported Java versions, see Java support in Geneos 5.x Compatibility Matrix.

 - Once you have Java installed, configure the environment variables required by the Netprobe so that it can locate the required resource files.
 For guidance, see Configure the Java environment.